OCHA's services are a low-cost investment in improved humanitarian action.

 - United States (US-USAID-OFDA) $500,000

-- Unearmarked Contribution Donors: Argentina, Australia (Ausaid), Austria (ADA), Canada (CIDA), Denmark, Estonia, Finland, France, Germany, Ireland (IRISH AID), Japan, Lithuania, Luxembourg, Namibia, New Zealand (NZAID), Norway, Russian Federation, Singapore, Sweden (Sida), Switzerland (DEZA), United Arab Emirates, United Kingdom (DFID)
+- Unearmarked Contribution Donors: Afghanistan, Australia (Ausaid), Austria, Belgium, Canada (CIDA), China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland (IRISH AID), Japan, Kazakhstan, Korea, Republic of (Korea), Luxembourg, Monaco, Netherlands, New Zealand (NZAID), Norway, Poland, Russian Federation, Singapore, Sweden (MFA), Switzerland (DEZA), United Arab Emirates, United Kingdom (DFID), United States (USA-PRM), United States (US-State-IO)